 Like most of the instructors at my underachieving university, I looked forward to exams because exams meant at least I wouldn’t have to pretend to be teaching students who weren’t all that interested in learning.
 The only thing I was worried about was a guy I’ll call Andreas because I was sure Andreas was going to fail my exam.

 Ordinarily, it wouldn’t have bothered me.
 Most of the students who passed through my ESL 102 course didn’t know English and didn’t care to learn it.
-But Andreas was a lot less capable than most, so I knew that even the basic essay topic I’d set on the criminal justice system was going to ruin him.
+But Andreas was a lot less capable than most, so I knew that even the basic essay topic I’d set was going to ruin him.

 I was getting paranoid and, as it turns out, I was getting colder, wandering further and further from the actual truth.
 What actually happened I wouldn’t find out for some time.